james2432/Gatineau2OSM/README.md

 Functionality
 ------------
-**Currently** there is only a way to convert the Gatineau CSV data format to a JOSM OSM format which can be viewed in JOSM.
+Converts the Gatineau CSV data format to a JOSM OSM format which can be viewed in JOSM and uploaded to OSM(data may already exist: see compare functionality).

-##Future functionality will include a way to compare datasets and export diff files
+Compare two datasets (CSV format) and will display the changes made between the two datasets.
+*Experimental* Write changeset will write out the changeset to an osm file that can be used in JOSM.
+You *should* QA the data as it isn't perfect and you might have to delete data from the older dataset(might not exist in OSM anymore) to get it to work.
+Note: The write changeset can be slow when dealing with 100+ changes that aren't adding nodes as it checks OSM via an XAPI to get versions and update the node/way

 Datasets
 ------------